northyg/sourcegraph-newrelic-observability-adventure/instrument-infra-locally.md

 Pro: Was relatively easy to install!

 Con: The agent can see the other Sourcegraph services but cannot see specifics inside of them like CPU usage, utilization, etc. Instead it reports on them as processes.
-For instance, all of Sourcegraph's services like Grafana, Jaeger, Gitserver, etc show up in the list.
-But when going to the Host > Containers > the metrics come in as 0%'s.
-After a lot of internet searching, this seems to be a limitation of running the agent as a container?
+For instance, all of Sourcegraph's services like Grafana, Jaeger, Gitserver, etc show up in the list. _This is a limitation of running the agent in Docker Desktop.
+When installing on VM with Ubuntu Linux & Sourcegraph, the container metrics were visible._